FlintHill/SUAS-Competition/sda_viewer/readme.md

 	- Download [phpmyadmin](https://www.phpmyadmin.net/), and drag the contents of the download archive to the `C:/Apache24/htdocs/` directory.

 	The folder inside the archive usually has some complicated name, so it is **strongly recommended** to rename the directory to simply `phpmyadmin`, so that the folder structure looks like `C:/Apache24/htdocs/phpmyadmin/`.
-	- Navigate to `localhost/phpmyadmin` (or if you did not change the name of the phpmyadmin directory, replace phpmyadmin with whatever is the name of the directory in `htdocs`), and type in the username `root`, and the password of the root user that you set during the MySQL installation.
+	- In a web browser, navigate to `localhost/phpmyadmin` (or if you did not change the name of the phpmyadmin directory, replace phpmyadmin with whatever is the name of the directory in `htdocs`), and type in the username `root`, and the password of the root user that you set during the MySQL installation.
 		- If you do not remember the password you set, you may need to reinstall MySQL.
-	- Create a new MySQL database, called `tiles`.
+	- Create a new MySQL database, called `tile`.
-	- Open the `tiles` database, if it is not already open in phpmyadmin.
+	- Open the `tile` database, if it is not already open in phpmyadmin.
-	- Create a table (while still in the `tiles` database) called `tiles` TODO: fix
+	- Create a new table within the `tile` database, called `tiles` with the following column structure:
+		- Row 1 -> name: `id`, type: `INT`, index: `PRIMARY` (a pop-up box will appear, just hit ok.)
+		- Row 2 -> name: `z`, type: `INT`.
+		- Row 3 -> name: `x`, type: `INT`.
+		- Row 4 -> name: `y`, type: `INT`.
+		- Row 5 -> name: `defaults`, type: `INT`, default: `As defined: -1`.
+		- Row 6 -> name: `image`, type: `blob`.
+	- Going back to the `SUAS-Competition` github repo, open `sda_viewer/tile/resources/`, and within phpmyadmin, import the file `defaults.sql` while still within the `tile` database.
+	- Go into `sda_viewer/tile/scripts/` and run `download.py`, and enter the coordinates of your current position.
+The script will stop once it has downloaded all the map tiles. **This may take some time, so be patient.**
+	- Move the tile folder, and the script named `import.php` that is also within the `scripts` directory to `htdocs`, and then open `localhost/import.php` on a web browser.
+		- This will load all the images into the MySQL database. **This should take no longer than 30 seconds.**
+	- To ensure that the import script worked successfully, open the `tiles` table in phpmyadmin, and check to see if there are rows with different and unique z, x, and y rows with the blob image size varying between the different row entries.
+		- You can also navigate to `localhost/sda/viewer/` in your browser, and if you see tiles, **then you have successfully setup the MySQL server.**
 5. Hit the Windows key, and in the menu that appears, type in `services.msc`, and hit enter.
-	- In the window that opens, right click on the `Apache Server` service, and select `Restart`.
+	- In the window that opens, right click on the `Apache2.4` (Apache Server) service, and select `Restart`.
+	- Right click on the `Apache2.4` process again and click `Properties`.
+Change `Startup type` to `Automatic`.
+This will tell Windows to launch the Apache server every time the computer restarts, or boots up from a shutdown.
 6. Drop all the files within this `sda_viewer/` directory into `C:/Apache24/htdocs/`
 	- Edit `tile/index.php` to the correct username and password to the MySQL account that you setup earlier.
 7. You are finished.